MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-proxy.md

 >[!NOTE]
 > If you have to update the configuration of the log collector, to add or remove a data source for example, you normally have to **delete** the container and perform the previous steps again.
 To avoid this, you can re-run the *collector_config* tool with the new API token generated in the Cloud App Security portal.

+## How to change the Java KeyStore password

+1. Stop the Java KeyStore server.
+1. Open a bash shell inside the container and go to the *appdata/conf* folder.
+1. Change the server KeyStore password by using this command:

+    ```bash
+    keytool -storepasswd -new newStorePassword -keystore server.keystore
+    -storepass changeit
+    ```

+    > [!NOTE]
+    >
+    > - The default server password is *changeit*.
+    > - The keytool application is included in the Java developer kit and is not part of IBM® UrbanCode™ Deploy.

+1. Change the certificate password by using this command:

+    ```bash
+    keytool -keypasswd -alias server -keypass changeit -new newKeyPassword -keystore server.keystore -storepass newStorePassword
+    ```

+    > [!NOTE]
+    > The default server alias is *server*.

+1. In a text editor, open the *server-install\conf\server\secured-installed.properties* file, and then add the following lines of code, and the save the changes:
+    1. Specify the new Java KeyStore password for the server: `server.keystore.password=newStorePassword`

+    > [!NOTE]
+    > The `javax.net.ssl.trustStorePassword property` takes precedence over the     `secured-server.keystore.password property`.
+If it is present in file, update its password with this code: `javax.net.ssl.trustStorePassword=newpassword`.
+This property applies to all relevant KeyStores.

+    1. Specify the new Certificate password for the server: `server.key.password=newKeyPassword`
+1. Start the server.

 ## Next steps